 As per the source code, when the control pins of the relay module receive a LOW signal the relay will turn on and the relay will turn off for the HIGH signal in the control pin.

 IR remote receiver (TSOP1838) connected with D35.
-And the DHT11 sensor connected with RX2 (GPIO16).
+And the DHT11 sensor is connected to D4.

 I have used a 5V 5Amp mobile charger to supply the circuit.